PyxlDesign/ybg-dev/README.md

 ## Clarity

 The Cookie consent has been added to layout->theme.liquid.
 There is 2 script tags and 1 style in the head.
 The cookie banner itself is just inside the `body`.

+## Header Changes

+To make changes to the header the one used on the site is `header-custom.liquid`